Samarium150/StructuresCompass/README.md

 4 of any dead coral at 4 corners, 4 of mossy stone bricks at 4 edges and 1 compass at the center

 We think the compass is too op, so we increase the crafting difficulty to balance it.

+**v1.1.0**: Now you can change the config to use iron bars instead of dead corals

 ## Further Development